Coinage shapes: Decagonal

 Hong Kong issued a ten-sided 5 dollar coin from 1976 to 1979, while the Philippines issued ten-sided two piso (peso) coins from 1983 to 1990.
 Some other countries that have issued ten-sided circulation coins are Chile, the Dominican Republic, Jamaica and Madagascar.

 Hendecagonal

 The old Indian 2-rupee coin was eleven-sided, while the Canadian one dollar coin is an eleven-sided Reuleaux polygon.
 Also Madagascar has issued some circulating eleven-sided coins.

 Dodecagonal

 Many countries have struck twelve-sided coins, mostly countries belonging to the Commonwealth of Nations.
-Several of these are 3 pence (or quarter shilling) coins from the pre-decimal pound.
+Several of these are threepence coins from the pre-decimal pound.
 Coins currently circulating include the British one pound coin, 50 cent coins from Australia, Fiji and the Solomon Islands, the Tongan 50 seniti coin and the circulating commemorative Croatian 25 kuna coins.

 Tridecagonal

 In 1993, the Czech Republic was the first country to issue a 13 sided 20 koruna coin.
 In 2013, Tunisia followed with a 13-sided 200 millièmes coin.